gamesbook/pyprototypr/docs/index.rst

     of many of the elements' properties

-The following are supplementary sections that you're likely to need when doing more advanced scipts or needing further resources:
+The following are supplementary sections that you're likely to need when doing more advanced scripts or needing further resources:

 14. `Using Python Commands <python_commands.rst>`_ - how to work with loops and if statements for more flexibility